OCR-D/gt-repo-scripts/README.md

    - It is a rule-based parser for determining the transcription and structure level of a page file and the corpus of page files.
      The transcription level distinguishes three and the structure two levels.
    - The parser determines the frequencies of characters and structures (regions) that are defined in the rules.
 Based on this analysis, a specific level is determined for the page and for the corpus.
-   - The parser.xsl include LevelGtStructure.xsl.**gt-level_structure.xsl** specialises in determining the regions used in the Page-XML files.
+   - The gt-level_parser.xsl include gt-level_structure.xsl.**gt-level_structure.xsl** specialises in determining the regions used in the Page-XML files.
 An independent call of this stylesheet is not provided.
    - The output file is overview-level.md, it is the level matrix, the analysis result.
      - **:wrench: general program call**
        - ```shell